-- 6. The Elementary Principles of Hydrostatics and Mechanics.
+1. English.
+6. The Elementary Principles of Hydrostatics

+2. Latin. and Mechanics.

-- The Elements of Chemistry.
+3. Greek.
+7. The Elements of Chemistry.

-- 8. Zoology and Botany.
+4. French, German, or Italian.
+8. Zoology and Botany.

-- 9. Geology.
+5. Pure Mathematics.
+9. Geology.

-- 10. Drawing.
+10. Drawing.

 PRIZES.

 1. The Council's Gold Medal, of the value of Ten Pounds, will be awarded to the Senior Associate, provided he be placed by the Examiners in the First Class of Associate of Arts.